scottonanski/video-chat-room/README.md

 - Mesh WebRTC works well for **5–8 people**.
 Beyond that, quality degrades.
 - No TURN server — users behind strict NATs may fail to connect.
 - Chat persistence requires MongoDB.
 Without it, chat works in real-time but doesn't survive a restart.

+---

+## Support

+If you find this project helpful, consider [buying me a coffee ☕](https://buymeacoffee.com/d0qtanhk43).
+Your support helps keep this project maintained and free for everyone.